YMCA CAMP SHORE

-Summer Camp Camp is a wonderful place for campers to grow physically, mentally, and emotionally.
+YMCA Camp Shore is a wonderful place for campers to grow physically, mentally, and emotionally.
 Our staff are carefully screened and selected to ensure your camper will build self-esteem, character, and leadership qualities through fun activities.
-Held right here at the Valley Shore YMCA, Camp Shore helps children learn about who they are and help them become who they want to be.
 It’s about developing new skills, healthy habits, reaching goals, and building relationships.
 Activities include swimming, archery, field games, crafts, specialty camps, and countless social activities.

 Frequently Asked Questions